0x-h4x/OnlineDrinkCabinet/README.md

 ### Server (`server.js`)

 - `migrate()` – ensures the SQLite schema for ingredients, drinks, and their join table exists before handling requests.
-- `seedIngredients()` – inserts the starter ingredient catalogue while keeping any user-supplied categories intact.
+- `seedIngredients()` – inserts the starter ingredient catalogue while keeping any user-supplied categories intact (data lives in `seed/defaultData.js`).
-- `seedDrinks()` – loads the base drink recipes, linking them to the corresponding ingredients.
+- `seedDrinks()` – loads the base drink recipes from `seed/defaultData.js`, linking them to the corresponding ingredients.
 - `normaliseIngredientName(name)` – trims and collapses whitespace so ingredient and drink names stay consistent.
 - Express route handlers – serve and mutate ingredient and drink data (`/api/ingredients`, `/api/drinks`) with validation and error handling.